-The project site is designed in the County's General Plan as Agricultural Cropland (Exhibit 3.2-4) and is zoned by the County as AG-20 (see Exhibit 3.2-5) (Agricultural, 20-acre minimum).
-The AG-20 zoning designation is used to promote long-term agricultural use, to discourage the premature and unnecessary conversion of agricultural land to urban uses, and to encourage the retention of sufficiently large agricultural lots to assure maintenance of viable agricultural units.
+The project site is designed in the County's General Plan as Agricultural Cropland (Exhibit 3.2-4) and is zoned by the County as AG-20AG-80 (see Exhibit 3.2-5) (Agricultural, 2080-acre minimum).
+The AG-20AG-80 zoning designation is used to eliminate the encroachment of land uses incompatible with the long term agricultural use of land, to preserve the maximum amount of the limited supply of agricultural land in order to conserve the County's economic resources that are vital for a healthy agricultural economy, to discourage the premature and unnecessary conversion of agricultural land to urban uses, and to encourage the retention of sufficiently large agricultural lots to assure maintenance of viable agricultural units (Sacramento County 2017).